an instructional interlude

 These are never totally crude and unworthy of your attention, though.
 I mean, this is me, dudes.
 I consider a pressed shirt and a bow-tie from Harry Rosen to be casual wear.
 Or at least, I considered that way during the three years I actually got paid by an employer and could afford to be abused by the Harry Rosen sales staff, and how, I ask you, how will they keep me down on the farm, once I have seen Harr-ee?

-When you read my blog, read each piece more than once.
+Read each post more than once.
 Again for emphasis: Read each post more than once.

 (Including this one.)

 That’s it!
 Really.
 That’s how to read my posts.
 As a series of drafts that I polish into their final form, for I have turned the light and breezy blog post about making waffles or how to monetize your hate group into a soul-searching, overly-literate polysyllabic Proustian nightmare clocking in at anywhere from two to three thousand words.

 Thus, to get the full effect, and only if you’re interested in these things, read my unpolished initial thoughts, but return, once, twice or even three or more times, after a few days, weeks, or months, to take in the glossy coats of polish.
 For my posts are not mere words on a screen, but living entities that materialize, mature and mutate at hectic, time-lapsing speeds.

 And you’ll never know what living entity to expect.
 Sometimes you’ll see a peony fluttering its petals like a runway model’s Oscar de la Renta ballgown; sometimes a gecko opening its lipless lizard maw to gulp down a—whatever it is geckos gulp down.
 I’m no one to judge.

 This means that you can follow the progress of each piece as though I were on live cam, but without the cam.